stickms/Stickbot/README.md

 # Stickbot

-Discord bot made in JavaScript with Discord.JS
+Discord bot made by Stick in JavaScript with Discord.JS

 ## Functionality

 Stickbot is a Discord bot that helps you keep track of Steam profiles that you want to log or keep track of.

+It also has some other cool features.

 __Stickbot features:__